More about Google Cloud Storage

-To truly benefit from the public cloud, it’s important to leverage the managed services and continuously explore the different features they provide.
-This enables you to really reap it’s perks by simultaneously creating value faster and reducing engineering complexity.
+To truly benefit from Google Cloud Storage, it’s important to leverage its managed services and continuously explore the different features they provide.
+This enables you to really reap it’s perks by simultaneously creating value faster and reducing costs and engineering complexity.
 The Persistent Disks in Google Cloud Compute Engine are a good example of this, with some interesting built-in features such as the ability to create an image.

 In this post, we will take a look at how we can create custom virtual images from a Google Cloud Persistent Disk and with that, enable a faster bootstrap process to your applications running in Google Cloud Compute Engine, which can greatly enhance your Cloud Volumes ONTAP deployment on Google Cloud.